-- i.
-Daily attendance monitoring is the responsibility of the trainer and assessor. - ii.
-The daily attendance record sheet must be marked for each hour of the timetabling session. - iii.
-The daily attendance record sheet must be stored overnight in a locked filing cabinet for security reasons.
-Records are further secured electronically on servers.
+- iv.
+Daily attendance monitoring is the responsibility of the trainer and assessor. - v.
+The daily attendance record sheet must be marked for each hour of the timetabling session.

+b.
+Weekly attendance monitoring

-- i.
-Weekly attendance monitoring is the responsibility of the Administration Manager, who calculates and records students' weekly attendance totals and ensures records are updated in the Student Management System. - ii.
+i.
+Weekly attendance monitoring is the responsibility of the Administration Manager, who calculates and records students' weekly attendance totals and ensures records are updated in the Student Management System.

+ii.
 The Administration Manager ensures that any student who has not commenced their course/s within 14 days of the expected course commencement date has been reported via PRISMS.